Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

    ```
    The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the SYCLomatic tool.
 The result is written to a folder named dpct_output.
-The `--in-root` specifies path to the root of the source tree to be migrated.
-The `--gen-helper-function` option will make a copy of dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
-The `--use-experimental-features` option specifies experimental helper function used to logically group work-items.
+The `--in-root` specifies the path to the root of the source tree to be migrated.
+The `--gen-helper-function` option will make a copy of the dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
+The `--use-experimental-features` option specifies an experimental helper function used to logically group work-items.
    ```
    c2s -p compile_commands.json --in-root ../../.. --gen-helper-function --use-experimental-features=logical-group
    ```

 ### Manual Workarounds

-1. CUDA code includes a custom API `findCUDADevice` in helper_cuda file to find the best CUDA Device available.
+1. CUDA code includes a custom API `findCUDADevice` in the helper_cuda file to find the best CUDA Device available.
 ```
     findCudaDevice (argc, (const char **) argv);
 ```
-Since its a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `dpct get_device()` API to get device details.
+Since it's a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `dpct get_device()` API to get device details.

-2. CUDA code includes an `if condition` to check for required CUDA computability as CUDA __shfl intrinsic needs SM 3.0 or higher which is CUDA device specific and different from SYCL device version.
+2. CUDA code includes an `if condition` to check for required CUDA computability as CUDA __shfl intrinsic needs SM 3.0 or higher which is CUDA device specific and different from the SYCL device version.
 We can either rewrite the code or remove it.
 ```
     if (deviceProp.major < 3) {
     printf("> __shfl() intrinsic requires device SM 3.0+\n");